The End of The Guelph Mercury and The Future of The Hamilton Spectator

 If the government sector in Hamilton modernizes its media buying, this will significantly decrease TheSpec’s runway.

-National advertising pressures are worse in the Hamilton market compared to elsewhere, Hamilton’s seen as a lower-rated market for national advertisers.
+National advertising pressures are worse in the Hamilton market than elsewhere.
+Hamilton is seen as a lower-rated market for national advertisers.

-Combined with Toronto media penetration into Hamilton, the root cause of newspaper collapse is worse here.
-We witnessed this in the collapse of CHCH’s all day news format in December.
+Combined with Toronto’s media penetration into Hamilton, the root cause of newspaper collapse is worse here.
+We witnessed this in the collapse of CHCH’s all-day news format in December.

 The Future for TheSpec

-Whatever TheSpec’s numbers are, it’s unlikely they deviate from the industry trend.
+Whatever TheSpec’s numbers are, they will reflect the industry trend.

 Real Estate Sale

-44 Frid is hard to sale, but not impossible.
-There are two obvious buyers: The City of Hamilton or McMaster University.
+44 Frid is hard to sell, but not impossible.
+There are two obvious buyers: The City of Hamilton and McMaster University.

 McMaster University’s goals include expanding the McMaster Innovation Park on Longwood Avenue.